We are pioneering a new model

 The more revenue a co-op thus generates, the more staff it can hire, the more impactful its journalism can be, and the more its community should advance — which should generate still more hope and attract still more paying members.

-Our model has attracted interest from people in more than 60 communities from coast to coast and we have drafted business plans tailored for small cities or large suburbs, for clusters of small rural towns, and for the Black communities of big cities.
+Our model has attracted interest from people in more than 60 communities from coast to coast and we have drafted specific approaches for the particular needs of small cities or large suburbs, for clusters of small rural towns, and for the Black communities of big cities.
 If you are interested in exploring a Banyan-model news co-op where you live, check out this page.

 Fairness Baked into Co-op Structure

-Each independent news co-op’s editors will aim news coverage to serve the broad public of less-than-affluent everyday citizens we call the Banyan public, not just for the upscale people who newspapers, public broadcasters, and current digital sites tend to cultivate.
-The Banyan revenue structure aims to make co-ops self-sustaining despite ominous advertising trends.
+In the spirit of democracy, each independent news co-op’s editors will aim news coverage to serve the broad public of their community, taking care to meet the information needs of the less-than-affluent everyday citizens we call the Banyan public, not just the upscale people newspapers, public broadcasters, and current digital sites aim to cultivate.

 Banyan support for new news co-ops will include a comprehensive guide for organizing a co-op, templates for business planning, and help with plans for enrolling founding members.